 Please read this information completely before signing.
-Itseffect is to release the Regents of the University of Colorado, a body corporate, acting by and through the Hemophilia & Thrombosis Center (HTC), from any liability resulting from your participation in the program activity named above and waives all claims for damages or losses against the Regents of the University of Colorado, a body corporate.
+The effect of this Release is to release the Regents of the University of Colorado, acting by and through the Hemophilia & Thrombosis Center (HTC), from any liability resulting from your child’s participation in the program activity named above.
+In addition, this Release has the effect of waiving all claims for damages or losses against the Regents of the University of Colorado.
 Examples of daily activities are: arts and crafts, swimming, horseback riding sports and games, archer, in-camp campouts, computer lab, softball, hiking, tennis, fishing etc. Some campers may be given the opportunity for a day trip which is an excursion off camp property.
 Please refer to the ‘Camp Activity Exclusion Form’.

-In consideration of the HTC making arrangements for and permitting and assisting me in participating in the above named program activities, I exercise my own free choice (or my child’s) to participate voluntarily in activities, understand and assume all associated risks (physical Injuries related to activities above including but not limited to: broken bones, head injuries, drowning, lacerations, and various other forms of trauma), and promise to take due care during such participation.
+In consideration of the HTC making arrangements for and permitting and assisting my child in participating in the above named program activities, I exercise my own free choice (or my child’s) to participate voluntarily in activities, understand and assume all associated risks (physical Injuries related to activities above including but not limited to: broken bones, head injuries, drowning, lacerations, and various other forms of trauma), and agree to take due care during such participation.
 I hereby release and discharge, indemnify and hold harmless the Regents of the University of Colorado, a body corporate, and their member officers, agents, employees and any other persons or entities acting on their behalf, and the successors and assigns for any and all of the aforementioned persons and entities, against all claims, demands, costs and expenses, and causes of action whatsoever, either in law or equity, arising out of or in any way connected with any loss and/or bodily injury and/or disability, arising from my participation in the above named program.

 I understand that I am solely responsible for any costs arising out of any bodily injury and/or disability or property damage sustained through my child’s participation in normal or unusual acts associated with the above named program.